Tudat/tudat/tutorials/matlabInterface/installation.rst

 3. Install MATLAB R2016b or later.

-4. After choosing a definitive location for your tudatBundle directory, run the script :class:`matlabInterface/setup.m` in MATLAB.
+4. After choosing a definitive location for your tudatBundle directory, run the script :class:`tudatBundle/matlabInterface/setup.m` in MATLAB.

-5. Run the script :class:`matlabInterface/build.m` in MATLAB to compile all the necessary targets for the MATLAB Interface to work.
+5. Run the script :class:`tudatBundle/matlabInterface/build.m` in MATLAB to compile all the necessary targets for the MATLAB Interface to work.

-6. If you get an error or prefer to compile the targets manually, you can use Qt Creator.
+6. If you get an error or prefer to compile the targets manually, you can use Qt Creator (see how to :ref:`setupDevelopmentEnvironment`).
 After the project tudatBundle has been built, run the MATLAB Interface's unit tests by writing in MATLAB's Command Window:

   .. code-block:: matlab